FarhanTips/Leaf-Disease-Classification-Pytorch_Deep_CNN/README.md

 # 🌿 PlantGuard: Plant Disease Classification using Deep CNN with PyTorch

 PlantGuard is a deep learning-based plant disease classification system built using **PyTorch** and **Convolutional Neural Networks (CNN)**.
-It is trained on the **PlantVillage dataset** to classify healthy and diseased plant leaves across multiple crop species.
+It is trained on the **PlantVillage dataset** to classify plant leaf images into **38 different classes** including healthy and diseased leaves.

 ---

 ## 📌 Project Overview

-This project focuses on automating plant disease detection using image classification.
+This project automates plant disease detection using image classification.
-The model learns visual patterns from leaf images and predicts the corresponding disease class or healthy status.
+The model learns visual patterns from leaf images and predicts the corresponding class among multiple crop diseases and healthy conditions.

 ---